5 Ways Technology Puts Your Health at Risk & 5 Hacks to Safeguard

 In the early 60s, a space-aged cartoon entitled The Jetsons pulled kids to television sets on Saturday mornings.
 Back then the futurist gadgets the family used seemed impossible.
 Today many of them exist, and most of us own them and use them endlessly.

 Do all the benefits technology provides put your health at risk?
 Research seems to indicate the answer is YES.
+For example, look at the recent surge in health risks related to password stress.

 Here are 5 ways digital technology may destroy your health, all of which lead to rising costs in healthcare.
 But here are 5 easy hacks you can implement to safeguard your physical well-being.